-Yet these male actors have taken that all in their stride and worked extremely hard to bag themselves a spot on the list of the 10 highest-paid actors in the world in 2018.
+So, let’s take a look at who bagged themselves a spot on the list of the 10 highest-paid actors in the world in 2020.

-Adam Sandler has been on our screens since 1991 when he first appeared in The Cosby Show.
+Adam Sandler has graced our screens since 1991 when he first appeared in The Cosby Show.
 Since then, he’s gone on to create comedy gold from Big Daddy to 50 First Dates and The Waterboy.
-But while many think he’s lost his knack, Netflix begs to differ, so much so that they struck a deal with him for four Netflix-produced movies between 2016 and 2018: The Ridiculous 6, The Do-Over, Sandy Wexler and The Week Of.
-Sandler is rumoured to have been paid $20 million (£15.6 million) for each film.
+While many think he’s lost his knack, Netflix begs to differ: his eight-figure deal with them continues to pay his bills, and they love him so much that they extended his contract in January to include another four films.

 7. Akshay Kumar

 Earnings: $48.5 million (£37.9 million)

 After making his Bollywood debut in 1991 with the film Saugandh, Akshay Kumar became a well-known Hindi actor.
 He has since appeared in at least four movies per year, performing his own death-defying stunts and making a real mark on the Bollywood scene.
 The award-winning actor also rakes in money through a number of endorsements with over 20 brands, including Tate and Eveready.

 Known for his iconic performances in the Fast & Furious movies as well as his leading role in The Pacifier, Vin Diesel has shown his versatile acting skills.
 In 2020, the goldmine movie franchise paid Diesel $20 million (£15.6 million) upfront for his performance in F9, whose filming was halted due to the coronavirus pandemic.
 Besides his large paycheques from the Fast & Furious franchise, the actor also appeared in the Guardians of the Galaxy Vol. 2, Bloodshot and XXX: Return of Xander Cage.